ORNL-CEES/Cap/docs/source/super_capacitor.rst

         cathode_electrode_thickness 50.0e-4 ; [centimeter]
         cathode_collector_thickness  5.0e-4 ; [centimeter]
         geometric_area              25.0e-2 ; [square centimeter]
-        tab_height                   5.0e-4 ; [centimeter]
     }

-``mesh_file`` give the path to the triangulation.
-The dimension has to match ``dim`` or an exception will be thrown.
-The width of each layer in the sandwich (anode collector, anode electrode, separator, cathode electrode, cathode current collector) can be adjusted independently from one another.
-The overall sandwich height and depth (in 3-D) can be changed as well.
+The thickness of each layer in the sandwich (anode collector, anode electrode, separator, cathode electrode, cathode current collector) can be adjusted independently from one another.
+The specified cross-sectional area applies to the whole stack.

 .. figure:: sandwich.png
     :figwidth: 400px